mbuczko/cerber-oauth2-provider/README.md

 `(create-client [grants redirects & {:keys [info scopes approved? id secret]}])`

 Used to create new OAuth client, where:
-- `grants` is vector of allowed grant types: "authorization\_code", "token", "password", "client\_credentials".
+- `:grants` is vector of allowed grant types: "authorization\_code", "token", "password", "client\_credentials".
 At least one grant needs to be provided.
-- `redirects` is a validated vector of approved redirect-uris.
+- `:redirects` is a validated vector of approved redirect-uris.
 Note that for security reasons redirect-uri passed along with token request should match one of these entries.
-- `info` is a non-validated info string (typically client's app name or URL to client's homepage)
+- `:info` is a non-validated info string (typically client's app name or URL to client's homepage)
-- `scopes` is vector of OAuth scopes that client may request an access to
+- `:scopes` is vector of OAuth scopes that client may request an access to
-- `approved?` decides whether client should be auto-approved or not.
+- `:approved?` decides whether client should be auto-approved or not.
 It's false by default which means that client needs user's approval when requesting access to protected resource
-- `id` - optional client-id (must be unique), auto-generated if none provided
+- `:id` - optional client-id (must be unique), auto-generated if none provided
-- `secret` - optional client-secret (must be hard to guess), auto-generated if none provided
+- `:secret` - optional client-secret (must be hard to guess), auto-generated if none provided

 Example: